 How an Illinois Mugshot Removal Works

-Next, Illinois mugshot removal involves eliminating the original source page from the Illinois mugshots publication websites.
+Next, Illinois mugshot removal involves eliminating the original source page from the Illinois mugshot websites.

-After the webmaster removes your mugshot listing, your results may linger in Google, Bing, and Yahoo for several days as Google works to recrawl their results.
+After the webmaster removes your mugshot listing, your results may linger in Google, Bing, and Yahoo for several days.

-So what is important is, if a user were to click on a result within the SERP on Google in reference to an arrest they would be prompted by an ERROR 404 page or redirection elsewhere on the website.
+What is important is, if a user clicks on a result on Google, they would find an ERROR 404 page or redirection elsewhere on the website.